-The next step in a Nursing career pathway is to study for a master’s degree in a particular speciality for example, pediatrics or gerontology.
+The next step in a nursing career pathway is to study for a master’s degree in a particular specialty for example, pediatrics or gerontology.
 Many masters degrees in Nursing qualify learners to become Nurse Practitioners.

 “There are multiple ways for and RN to advance their career,” Brust explained.
-“RNs can go back to school to become a Nurse Practitioner by obtaining their Masters in the Science of Nursing or a Physician’s Assistant by completing a 2-year Master’s Physician Assistant program.
+“RNs can go back to school to become a Nurse Practitioner by obtaining their Masters in the Science of Nursing or a Physician Assistant by completing a 2-year master’s physician assistant program.

 She further explained that Registered Nurses also have the ability to make their way into management to become supervisors or managers.
-Another option is become a Nurse Educator.
+Other options include becoming a Nurse Education Expert or Health Educator.
 All these careers can add earning potential.